Biking and running are aerobic exercises that can greatly benefit a person’s health and fitness.

 Research suggests this higher impact activity may cause bone tissue to signal the pancreas to help meet its metabolic needs over the long term.

 Cycling is an exercise with lower impact than running and does not exert too much force on the joints.

 Cycling may help reduce symptoms of arthritis, lubricate the joints, and reduce pain and stiffness.

 The research also suggests that cyclists may be at risk of low bone mass, particularly in the lower spine.
-Low bone mass can increase the risk of fractures.
+Low bone mass

 The review concludes that cycling does not pose any more damage to bone health than a sedentary lifestyle.
 Researchers have yet to find a link between the amount of cycling and optimal bone health.